Want a sure thing to improve your sales performance sevenfold?

 * Highly important Activity

-For these next sections of your account plan, almost every one of your client’s goals is an opportunity for you to grow your relationship with them, increase the customer’s loyalty, and safeguard against the competition.
+For these next sections of your account plan, almost every one of your client’s goals is an opportunity to grow relationships, increase customer loyalty, and safeguard against the competition.
+Solving these challenges is easier with Next Quarter’s Account Growth tool, which makes account planning faster and easier, but more on that later.

-Account Plan Section #4: Customer Products and Business Initiatives
+Account Plan Section #4: Customer Solutions and Business Initiatives

-Account Plan Section #5: Align your products with their goals.
+Account Plan Section #5: Align Solutions With Your Client’s Goals.

-Align customer initiatives to the products you are going to propose, including timeframe and produce potential revenue.
+Align customer initiatives to the solutions you want to propose, including time frames and potential revenue.

 Client Confirmation

-This is often the hardest part of the process, you need to show some of what you’ve created to the client.
-You need to confirm that what you think are the objectives, etc. actually are their objectives.
+This is often the hardest part of the process, where you need to show the client what you’ve created.
+You need to confirm that objectives are actually objectives.
+The same goes for goals and long-term strategies.

-You also need to gently confirm that your relationship map of their decision-making process is accurate.
-If your white-space analysis has shown new potential targets within the company, you need to get as many details as you can from your contact(s) within the company.
+You also need to confirm your relationship map of your client’s decision-making process is accurate.
+If your whitespace analysis has shown new potential targets within the company, you need to get as many details as you can from your contact(s) within that organization.

-Account Planning Best Practice #3: Prepare Account Plan
+Account Planning Best Practice #3: Prepare Your Account Plan

 * Highly important Activity